radanalyticsio/oshinko-cli/HACKING.md

 This document covers some common tips and tricks for developing, debugging, and extending the oshinko-rest application.

+## Overriding default images in the server-ui-template.yaml

+The `tools` directory contains a template for launching the oshinko application with default public images.
+There are several parameters in `server-ui-template.yaml` that may be set to launch oshinko using alternate images:

+* OSHINKO_SERVER_IMAGE  -- the oshinko-rest image
+* OSHINKO_CLUSTER_IMAGE -- the spark image used to create clusters
+* OSHINKO_WEB_IMAGE     -- the oshinko-webui image

+Example using images which have been pushed to the integrated registry at 172.30.159.57:5000 for project "myproject":

+    $ oc process -f tools/server-ui-template.yaml -v OSHINKO_SERVER_IMAGE=172.30.159.57:5000/myproject/oshinko-rest,OSHINKO_CLUSTER_IMAGE=172.30.159.57:5000/myproject/openshift-spark,OSHINKO_WEB_IMAGE=172.30.159.57:5000/myproject/oshinko-webui > server-template.json
+    $ oc create -f server-template.json

+## Sample script to deploy the oshinko application with existing images

+The `tools/oshinko-deploy.sh` script can deploy the oshinko suite into an existing OpenShift deployment or it can start an all-in-one docker OpenShift on the host.
+It will pull the latest upstream images from the radanalyticsio organization.
+It can also be configured to use alternate images, for more information see the script help text.

+**Example all-in-one deployment**

+    $ ./tools/oshinko-deploy.sh -d

+This will start an OpenShift all-in-one cluster with the `oc cluster up` command on the host, then it will deploy the oshinko suite into the `myproject` project as user `developer`.
+It will apply the default route url specified by OpenShift.

+**Example deployment on remote cluster**

+    $ ./tools/oshinko-deploy.sh -c https://10.0.1.100:8443 \
+                          -u bob \
+                          -p bobsproject \
+                          -o bobsoshinko.10.0.1.100.xip.io

+This will deploy oshinko into the OpenShift cluster on the 10.0.1.100 host, in the `bobsproject` project as user `bob`.
+It will apply the route url `bobsoshinko.10.0.1.100.xip.io` to the oshinko web console.

+### A note on permissions

+The all-in-one deployment requires that the user running the script has permission to issue docker commands.
+If docker is not configured to allow non-root access, you will need to invoke this script using `sudo` or as the `root` user for an all-in-one deployment.

+## Sample script to deploy oshinko from sources in a local OpenShift instance

+Use `tools/oshinko-setup.sh` to quickly set up a development environment for oshinko.
+The script will download the necessary source repositories, build local images, create a new OpenShift installation using `oc cluster up`, push images to the integrated registry, and deploy oshinko in a default project.

+Example usage:

+    $ oshinko-setup.sh -w mywebui.10.16.40.70.xip.io

+This will setup a cluster and install oshinko with the oshinko web ui accessible at mywebui.10.16.40.70.xip.io (using xip.io is a way to get DNS to resolve to the IP, 10.16.40.70 in the example).
+You would need to use a routeable IP address of your machine.

+    $ oshinko-setup.sh -w myweb.10.16.40.70.xip.io -s myregistry.com:5000/sparkimage

+This will setup a cluster and install the oshinko bits as in the previous example, but will use a custom Spark image that you specified with the -s flag.
+The custom image must use a built-in CMD (specified in the Dockerfile) to start Spark and it must also expect an enviornment variable, SPARK_MASTER_ADDRESS to be set in the worker nodes.
+The oshinko rest server will fill-in that value at spawn-time to be set to the address of the Spark master node.
+For the master node, that value will not be set.
+The absence of that value is what tells Spark to run as the master node.

+It should be noted, that if you do not use a custom Spark image with the -s flag, a Spark image will be built for you from the openshift-spark repository.

+### A note on permissions

+The script requires that the user running the script has permission to issue docker commands and log into OpenShift as the `system:admin` user.
+If your system is not configured to allow non-root users to do these things, you will need to invoke this script using `sudo` or as the `root` user.

+## Sample scripts for interacting with oshinko-rest using curl

+The `tools/scripts` subdirectory contains several scripts that interact with oshinko-rest using curl.
+These scripts may be used as is or serve as examples.

 ## Development notes

 This project is using an OpenAPI definition for its API, located at